Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 ## Delta spaces

 Finding triangulations for topological spaces can be a great exercise to understand simplicial complexes, but it's also quite tedious.
 This is because we strictly require that our spaces be composed of simplices, which in particular aren't curved.
 This is a quite strong restriction.
 But what if we just asked for it to be composed of **images of simplices**?
-This way, we could stretch and manipulate simplices, and try to see our space as the union of these resulting spaces.
+This way, we could stretch and manipulate simplices, and try to see our space as the union of these distorted polygons.

-For the circle, e.g., instead of making it with three 1-simplices, forming the boundary of a circle, we could just take one 1-simplex and glue its ends.
+For the circle, e.g., instead of making it with three 1-simplices, forming the boundary of a triangle, we could just take one 1-simplex and glue its ends together-- thus forming a loop.
 This wouldn't be a simplicial complex, but would still be an image of one, with just one altered 1-simplex.

-For the torus, instead of the exhausting triangulation we could describe it as the image of a complex as follows: take a quad and glue its horizontal edges, and do the same for the vertical ones, both without twists-- exactly as in the description of the torus from a square.
-This is not a complex, but it is a **continous image** of one.
+For the torus, instead of the exhausting triangulation we could describe it as the image of a complex as follows: take a quad and glue its sides exactly as in the description of the torus from a square.
+Similar can be done for all surfaces we studied above.
+These are not complexes, but are **continous images** of complexes.

+IMG!
+S1 T2

 This gives us the notion of a $\Delta$**-space**.
 Technically, it is a space $X$ with a set $S$ of maps $\sigma_i:\Delta^k\rightarrow X$, for different $k$.
 We require, similarly to the simplicial case, that if $\sigma \in S$, then for all the faces $F$ of $\Delta^k$, the restriction $\sigma \mid F$ of $\sigma$ to $F$ (which can be described as a map $\tau: \Delta^{k-1}\rightarrow X$) is also in $S$.
-We also ask that the restriction of $\sigma$ to the interior $\Delta^k\setminus \partial \Delta^k$ is injective (so that the images of these maps are filled as simplices are filled), and that every point in $X$ is inside $\im \sigma$ for some $\sigma\in S$.
+We also ask that the restriction of $\sigma$ to the interior $\Delta^k\setminus \partial \Delta^k$ is injective (so that the images of these maps are filled), and that every point in $X$ is inside $\im \sigma$ for some $\sigma\in S$ (the image of maps in $S$ fill $X$).
 It is common to call such set $S$ a "**delta structure**" over $X$.

 In the circle example we gave above, we have $S=\{\sigma_0, \sigma_1\}$, with $\sigma_0:\Delta^0\rightarrow S^1$ having image a single vertex $v_0$, and $\sigma_1:\Delta^1\rightarrow S^1$ a function such that $\sigma_1(0)=\sigma_1(1)$, giving a loop with base point $v_0$.

 In the torus example we gave above, we have $S=\{\sigma_0,\sigma_1,\sigma_2,\sigma_3,\sigma_4,\sigma_5\}$, where $\sigma_0:\Delta^0\rightarrow T^2$ maps to the corner point $v$, $\sigma_1:\Delta^1\rightarrow T^2$ maps to the edge labeled $a$, $\sigma_2$ to $b$ and $\sigma_3$ to $c$.
 Then $\sigma_4:\Delta^2\rightarrow T^2$ maps to one of the triangles with edges $a,b,c$, and $\sigma_5$ to the other one.

-Note: we're dealing with functions here, not with spaces.
-Hoever, it will still be pretty common for us to call these maps by their images.
-So we'll usually call $\sigma_0$ just as $v$, $\sigma_1$ as $a$, $\sigma_2$ as $b$, $\sigma_3$ as $c$, $\sigma_4$ as $U$ and $\sigma_5$ as $L$, even though this is a little stretch of our terminology.
+Note: with delta structures, we're dealing with functions here, not with spaces directly.
+However, it will still be pretty common for us to call the maps in the structure by their images.
+So, in the example above for $T^2$, we'll usually call $\sigma_0$ just as $v$, $\sigma_1$ as $a$, $\sigma_2$ as $b$, $\sigma_3$ as $c$, $\sigma_4$ as $U$ and $\sigma_5$ as $L$, even though this is a little stretch of our terminology.

-Delta spaces will simplify our computations a lot, so here are some ways of describing the surfaces we've discussed so far as $\Delta$-spaces (note that these are just the square representation we studied applied to a quad):
+Delta spaces will simplify our computations a lot, so here are some ways of describing the surfaces we've discussed so far as $\Delta$-spaces (note again that these are just the square representation we studied applied to a quad):

 IMGS!!!